transloadit/uppy/website/src/docs/google-drive.md

 To sign up for API keys, go to the [Google Developer Console](https://console.developers.google.com/).

 Create a project for your app if you don't have one yet.
-On the project's dashboard:
+- On the project's dashboard, [enable the Google Drive API](https://developers.google.com/drive/api/v3/enable-drive-api).
-1. Click "Enable APIs and services"
-2. Search for and select "Google Drive API"
-3. Click "Enable"
-4. Go to "Credentials" and click "Create consent screen" to configure user authentication
-5. Once done, click "Create credentials" and select "OAuth client ID".
-6. Select the application type "Web application".
-7. Add an authorized redirect URI:
+- [Set up OAuth authorization](https://developers.google.com/drive/api/v3/about-auth).
+Use this for an authorized redirect URI:
    ```
    https://$YOUR_COMPANION_HOST_NAME/connect/drive/callback
    ```
-8. Press "Create"

-Now, you should get a popup with your OAuth client ID and client secret.
+Google will give you an OAuth client ID and client secret.
 Use them to configure Companion as shown above.

 ## CSS